chr15m/cljs-shrinkwrap/README.md

 You can use the GitHub action [`release-action-example.yml`](./release-action-example.yml) to automatically release your single-file executable on GitHub.

+Customize the actions file and put it in e.g. `.github/workflows/release.yml`.

 You can then link people to the executable with instructions like this (replacing SCRIPTNAME with the actual name of your script):

 ```